omitogunjesufemi/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 `8-script.js` | JavaScript script that fetches and lists the title for all movies by using this URL: https://swapi-api.alx-tools.com/api/films/?format=json
 `9-script.js` | JavaScript script that fetches from https://hellosalut.stefanbohacek.dev/?lang=fr and displays the value of hello from that fetch in the HTML tag DIV#hello
-`100-script.js` | JavaScript script that updates the text color of the <header> element to red (#FF0000)
+`100-script.js` | JavaScript script that updates the text color of the <header> element to red (#FF0000) `101-script.js` | JavaScript script that adds, removes and clears LI elements from a list when the user clicks `102-script.js` | JavaScript script that fetches and prints how to say “Hello” depending on the language `103-script.js` | JavaScript script that fetches and prints how to say “Hello” depending on the language, allowing it to search when ENTER key is pressed